caberger/leocloud/README.md

 The following services are deployed on the production server:

 - [nginx](https://www.nginx.com/) http server
-- [quarkus](http://quarkus.io/) supersonic Microprofile Application Server ([native build](https://quarkus.io/guides/building-native-image))
+- [quarkus](http://quarkus.io/) supersonic Microprofile Application Server ([native build via GraalVM](https://quarkus.io/guides/building-native-image))
 - [mysql](https://www.mysql.com/) Database Server
-- a small demo website written in typescript compiled with webpack.
+- a small demo website written in typescript compiled with [webpack](https://webpack.js.org/)).

 nginx is configured to be a reverse proxy for the Application Server, so that there is no [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issue when deploying javascript applications.
-Additionally nginx also serves the [web page](./www/readme.md) (html/css/js built with [webpack](https://webpack.js.org/)).
+Additionally nginx also serves the [web page](./www/readme.md).

 ## Preparation of your repository